JMI New Delhi

 Entrance exams for Sanskrit Language

-There isn't a national level entrance exam or any common entrance test (CET) as of now, the admission process varies from college to college, some college provides admission based on institutional entrance exam while some provide admission based on the candidate's merit of 10+2.
+No national level entrance exam is there or any common entrance test (CET) as of now, the admission process varies from college to college, some college provides admission based on institutional entrance exam while some provide admission based on the candidate's merit of 10+2.

 Mostly a student would undergo two rounds for selection -